-For many people who came to the U.S. as asylees and then became permanent residents, U.S. citizenship is the next step in establishing their lives in the United States.
+For many people who obtained status in the U.S. as asylees, and who then became permanent residents, applying for naturalized U.S. citizenship is the obvious next step.
 Citizenship gives a person additional benefits not offered to permanent residents, including the right to vote, the ability to petition for additional family members abroad to immigrate, and the ability to reside abroad without losing U.S. immigration status.

-But there are also risks to applying for citizenship, especially because it gives U.S. Immigration and Citizenship Services (USCIS) a chance to review your entire immigration file and everything that has happened in your life since then.
-If you entered the United States as a refugee or asylee, you will, as a result, need to take certain precautions when filing your application for naturalization.
+But there are also risks to applying for U.S. citizenship, especially because it gives U.S. Immigration and Citizenship Services (USCIS) a chance to review your entire immigration file and everything that has happened in your life since.

-If you recently obtained U.S. asylum, it is a good idea to keep these issues in mind during the years before you apply for naturalization, to ensure that you do not do anything that will hurt your citizenship case down the road.
+If you recently obtained U.S. asylum, it is a good idea to keep these issues in mind during the years before you apply for naturalization, to ensure that you do not do anything that could hurt your citizenship case down the road.
 And if you are ready to apply for naturalization now, you should carefully consider and address any of these issues that might apply to you.

-Or, if a Christian pastor fled his home country because the government was persecuting Christians, but now he is a practicing Muslim, USCIS may believe that he lied about his religion to receive asylum.
+Or, if a Christian pastor fled his home country because the government was persecuting Christians, but now is a practicing Muslim, USCIS could believe that he lied about his religion to receive asylum.

-In both of these cases, the underlying asylum claim may truly be bona fide, and the person's life may simply have changed significantly since the application for asylum.
-Nevertheless, USCIS will to look very closely at the application and may deny it if the applicant cannot offer a strong explanation for the discrepancies.
+In both of these cases, the underlying asylum claim might truly be bona fide, and the person's life might simply have changed significantly since the application for asylum.
+Nevertheless, USCIS will to look closely at the application and could deny it if the applicant cannot offer a strong explanation for the discrepancies.

 The best way to explain such changes is by providing corroborating documentation.
-For example, in the case of the homosexual man above, he may have realized after coming to the United States that he was actually bisexual.
-Some documentation that he might use to prove this includes a report from any psychologists or counselors he has visited about his sexuality, a letter from his wife that explains her knowledge of his sexual preference, receipts from LGBT bars showing that he is still active in the LGBT community, and proof of any relationships he had with men in the United States before he met his wife.
+For example, in the case of the homosexual man above, he might have realized after coming to the United States that he was actually bisexual.
+Some documentation he might use to prove this includes a report from any psychologists or counselors he has visited about his sexuality, a letter from his wife that explains her knowledge of his sexual preference, receipts from LGBTQ bars showing that he is still active in the LGBTQ community, and proof of any relationships he had with men in the United States before he met his wife.

 Do not wait for USCIS to request this documentation from you.
 Instead, your best course of action is likely to include it, along with a letter explaining the situation, in your initial application.
 This will show USCIS that you are being completely honest with it and understand the likely concerns.

-If a person travels back to his or her home country after receiving asylum, USCIS may suspect that that person did not actually fear persecution when he or she applied for asylum.
+If a person travels back to his or her home country after receiving asylum, USCIS could suspect that that person did not actually fear persecution when applying for asylum.
 And if the person travels to the home country frequently, USCIS will become especially suspicious.

 Occasionally, a person receives asylum in the United States and later appears on the Interpol "wanted person" list.
-The person may appear on the list due to having committed a crime in the home country, may be on the list due to mistaken identity, or may appear on the list because of involvement in a terrorist organization, even without having known it was a terrorist organization at the time.
+The person might appear on the list due to having committed a crime in the home country, or due to mistaken identity, or because of involvement in a terrorist organization, even without having known it was a terrorist organization at the time.

-USCIS takes the Interpol "wanted person" list very seriously.
-If your name is on the list, even if it is a mistake, it could seriously impact your naturalization case.
-If you believe that you may be on the Interpol "wanted person" list, contact an immigration attorney immediately to discuss your options.
+USCIS takes the Interpol "wanted person" list seriously.
+If your name is on it, even if the reason was a mistake, it could seriously impact your naturalization case.
+If you believe that you could be on the Interpol "wanted person" list, contact an immigration attorney immediately to discuss your options.

-Every male U.S. citizen or immigrant between the ages of 18 and 25 is required to register for the Selective Service – that is, fill out a form that provides their name and address in case the United States ever needs to rapidly expand the armed forces in an emergency.
+Every male U.S. citizen or immigrant between the ages of 18 and 25 is required to register for the Selective Service.
+That literally means filling out a form that provides your name and address in case the United States ever needs to rapidly expand the armed forces in an emergency.
 Unfortunately, many immigrants do not know about this requirement and fail to register.
-This failure to register can affect a person's application for naturalization.
+This failure can affect a person's application for naturalization.

 A big problem for many former asylees who are now applying for naturalization is that they make statements on their N-400 Application for Naturalization that are different from either the information they gave on their I-589 Application for Asylum or in their testimony when applying for asylum.
 Some of the most common types of inconsistencies are:

-Of course, your first step is to be careful to accurately fill out your Form N-400.
-If, however, any of such inconsistencies reflect actual facts in your case, you will need to explain to the USCIS officer what happened.
+Of course, your first step is to accurately fill out your Form N-400.
+If, however, any such inconsistencies reflect actual facts in your case, you will need to explain to the USCIS officer what happened.
 Certain inconsistencies could result in a bar to naturalization or cast doubt on the statements you made in your underlying asylum application.

-In all of the scenarios above, it is very important to address the issues and bring them up proactively with USCIS, both in the application for naturalization and in the interview.
+In all of the scenarios above, it is important to address the issues and bring them up proactively with USCIS, both in the application for naturalization and in the interview.
 Often, upfront honesty about a mistake or inconsistency can be the deciding factor between the approval or denial of an application.
 It is also a good idea to talk to an immigration attorney if any of these common mistakes apply to you.
-Even though they seem small, they may have a big impact on your case.
+Though they seem small, they could have a big impact on your case.